Saturday, 2 November 2013

 C. Other Structures

-reverse the direction of the peptide chain, and are considered to be a third common secondary structure motif.
+Although most proteins and large peptides may have alpha-helix and beta-sheet segments, their tertiary structures may consist of less highly organized turns, strands and coils.
+Turns reverse the direction of the peptide chain, and are considered to be a third common secondary structure motif.
 Approximately a third of all the residues in globular proteins are found in turns.
 Turns occur chiefly on the protein surface, often incorporate polar and charged residues, and have been classified in three sub-groups.

-, several factors perturb the organization of peptide chains.
+As noted earlier, several factors perturb the organization of peptide chains.
 One that has not yet been cited is the structural influence of proline.
-Unlike the other common amino acids, rotation about the C-N bond in proline is not possible due to the structural constraint of the five-membered ring.
+Unlike the other common amino acids, rotation about the  C-N bond in proline is not possible due to the structural constraint of the five-membered ring.
 Consequently, the presence of a proline in a peptide chain introduces a bend or kink that disrupts helices or sheets.
 Also, prolines that are part of a peptide chain have no N-H hydrogen bonding donors to contribute to conformer stabilization.

 With the exception of silk fibroin and certain synthetically engineered peptides, significant portions of most proteins adopt conformations that resist simple description or categorization.
 For example, the following diagram shows the tertiary structure of a polypeptide found in cobra venom.
 A large section of antiparallel beta-sheets is colored violet, and a short alpha-helix is green.
 The remaining peptide chain seems disorganized, but certain recurring features such as seven 180º turns (beta-turns) and five disulfide bonds can be identified.
-A Chime model of this compound may be examined
+A Chime model of this compound may be examined by clicking on the diagram.

 Additional Examples